cegallo2/liftoff-assignments/P3-Project_Planning/README.md

 ### Project Tracker

 Include a link to your public Trello board.
 Be sure you have user stories added for at least your first 2-week sprint.
+-Link to trello board: https://trello.com/b/CONDerw6/liftoff-project

 ### Project Repo Link

-Include a link to your project on GitHub.
+Include a link to your project on GitHub. -Link to project repo: https://github.com/cegallo2/rinrussite